 Greg’s trip to PNG was fantastic!
 The lodge accommodations are beautiful, the Sepik Spirit boat luxurious, the people friendly, and Greg, our U.S. guide, extremely helpful.
 There was just a bit of “down” time on the trip, so I was most grateful for all the articles which were supplied to all participants on a day-to-day basis in preparation for what we were about to see.
 I also appreciated the opportunity to hear from local people about their lives and to be able to ask them questions.
 Greg supplied us with snacks between meals, which happens on my treks to Nepal, but not elsewhere.
 However, what really astonished me was that Greg foresaw our needs.
 For example, he brought extra cameras in case anyone had camera trouble, which in fact happened to one of our party.
 He also was a walking bank, helping out with money when we ran out.
 On shopping forays he advised us on artifact purchases, letting us know what was rare, what was authentic old style vs what was the new style of carving.
 He looked after our well-being and nothing bad befell anyone on this trip.
 What a pleasure to re-live it as I pour over hundreds of beautiful pictures and slides!
 PNG is a photographer’s paradise!
 For those who want to visit PNG in security and comfort, this is the way to go. -JM, CHICAGO

 Our trip to New Guinea is still high in our minds.
 We still can’t comprehend all we saw or experienced.
 You’re right the juxtaposition of the Chimbu Players the same day we left for Sydney and saw Des Rheingold at the Sydney Opera House was mind-boggling.
-We have had such a good time with our artifacts. much thanks for helping us bargain for them. -JESSE AND NAOMI TAUB, NJ.
+We have had such a good time with our artifacts. much thanks for helping us bargain for them. -J.T, NJ.

 I didn’t have a chance to tell you how very special I thought your tour was.
 P.N.G. would probably have been wonderful under any circumstances, particularly with such a good group selected.
 Nevertheless, a good deal of the credit belongs to you, your planning, concern, caution, knowledge, and appreciation of and enthusiasm about the country and its people and the culture.
 I think we all felt, and I know I did, that you made the trip an extraordinary experience, and that I’m grateful I was able to get to see P.N.G. in part through your eyes.
 The two weeks we all shared were ones I’ll always treasure. -H.S., WASHINGTON, D.C.

-We thought our trip was fantastic and would certainly recommend it to anyone interested. -MR. AND MRS. F. READ, CALIFORNIA
+Our family thought the trip was fantastic and would certainly recommend it to anyone interested. -Chan Family, CA

 This country is without a doubt the most interesting spot I’ve encountered.
 Good service, spectacular beauty, many spoke English, there were smiles everywhere, friendliness, Karawari is heaven on Earth, and I can hardly wait to share this experience. -K. UNRUH, L.A.